Two films helped by Produire au Sud programme in 3 Continents lineup

 Patience is a virtue – and Manta Ray is proof that the proverb holds true.
 Aroonpeng had to wait seven years to complete his first feature film after making a number of shorts and already having established himself behind the camera for others.

-From the first jungle scenes, with strange, glowing lights appearing as if from nowhere, Manta Ray reminds us of Thailand's Cannes Golden Palm winner in 2010, Apichatpong Weerasetakul.
-The same sort of mystery and spirituality prevails in a similar way as in Uncle Boonmee and Tropical Malady.
-Dialogue is pared down to the barest necessity.
+From the first jungle scenes, with strange, glowing lights appearing as if from nowhere, Manta Ray reminds us of Thailand's Cannes Golden Palm winner in 2010.
+The same sort of mystery and spirituality prevails as in Apichatpong Weerasetakul 's Uncle Boonmee and Tropical Malady.
+Dialogue is pared down to the barest.

 The film leaves questions hanging.
-Where has he come from with a bullet in his chest?
+Where has the main character come from with a bullet in his chest?
 What happened to the fisherman who saves him and shares his home with him?
 Who are the corpses buried in the jungle?
 What does the captain of the fishing trawler have to do with them?

 The Thai-Franco-Chinese coproduction is an unidentified reference to an unsolved crime near the border between southern Thailand and Malaysia.
 A mass grave containing the corpses of Rohingya who fled Myanmar was uncovered in 2015 in that area.

-The Dive plunges the audience into a world on the edge of Europe, in what might be called West Asia, Israel.
-The characters look familiarly European to audiences in Nantes, but the everyday context on a kibbutz is wholly unimaginable.
+The Dive plunges the audience into a world on the edge of Europe, in what might be called West Asia.
+The characters look familiarly European to audiences in Nantes, but the everyday context on a kibbutz in Israel is wholly unimaginable.
 The kibbutz ideal in this film has become as run down and seedy as the place itself.

 Not one young woman lives there.
 No future.

-The young men are three brothers.
-They are the main characters, and could be facets of one alone.
+There are a few young men.
+They come and go.
+Three brothers, in real-life too, are the main characters, and could be facets of one alone.
 Add a special friend, nicknamed 'Private' and that makes four under 40s.

 The three meet up a year after the death of their father, on the kibbutz where they have grown up.
 Yoav returns from Tel Aviv.
 He was kicked out of the army and suffers from PTSD.
 The youngest is due to go to fight in Lebanon but he's unprepared and despairing.
 The elder brother is resentful and belligerent, and on edge.
 He's helped his mother looked after the sick father and sees himself as the defence force for the elderly kibbutzim.